 Aston Martin DB11

 The DB10 made in debut in the latest James Bond film Spectre and later, the DB11 came into production with similar styling.
-I’ve seen it a couple of times in person, but hadn’t driven one yet.
+I’ve seen it a couple times in person, but hadn’t driven one yet.
 It was by far the prettiest car at the event.
-The paint color was a strong metallic light blue and stood apart from the rest of the cars at the event.
-When the Aston Martin rep walked around the car, she mentioned that it had actual glass in it and took about 50 hours to paint.
+The paint was a strong metallic light blue.
+When the Aston Martin rep walked around the car, she mentioned that it had actual glass in it and took about 50 hours to paint the car.
 Everything on the car is hand assembled, which I believe just by looking at it.

 After seeing a pre-production version up in Monterey last year during Car Week, I wanted to see what the LC500h was all about.
 The car we had at the event was also a pre-production vehicle but I don’t expect much will change from this one to the actual production car.

-Design wise, the exterior is quite interesting and once you get inside there are some familiar Lexus cues.
-I felt the tan was just too much, though.
+Design wise its quite interesting from the exterior and once you get inside there are some familiar Lexus cues.
+I felt the tan was just too much.
 It would have been more appealing to break it up with some black or a darker color.
 And after spending some time in it, I might actually like the cabin of the RC-F better.
 It also feels larger inside than I expected.

 But of all the cars I drove, this one surprised me most.
 I have yet to review a hybrid or electric car just due to what I focus on for my audience.
 I expected the LC500h to feel heavy and sluggish but to my surprise, the car performed quite the opposite.
 It cornered nicely, felt much more nimble than expected and even had a nice engine note when put in Sport Plus mode.
 You could almost forget you’re driving a hybrid while driving in Sport Plus.
 It’s more responsive and engaging than I expected, which made it the biggest surprise of the day for me.